earthstar-one/WordFX/README.md

 WordFX is in process to become federally recognized as a not-for-profit (501c3) already incorporated in VT | USA.

-Its mission is to provide low or no cost language resources and digital tools to enhance sense-making though global language disambiguation.
+Its mission is to provide low or no cost language resources and digital tools to enhance sense-making though meaningful natural language disambiguation.

 The organization's language and technology resources and digital tools, unless otherwise specificed, are open to anyone anywhere on the planet.